Courses and Curriculum

 In the fall of their senior year, students must enroll in a senior seminar in which they will undertake the research and writing of a substantial paper in the field.
 Some students may wish, with departmental approval, to further develop their research in the spring through an independent study project with a willing faculty member.
 For that project, they may expand their work in the senior seminar or undertake a new assignment in consultation with the faculty member.
 SPAN BC3099 Independent Study may be counted as one of the courses that fulfills the major.

 The senior seminar may be taken either at Barnard (BC or W3990) or at Columbia (W3991, 3992, or 3993).
 It is an advanced, research-oriented course on a broad topic, in the context of which Barnard students are required to write a paper in Spanish of at least 20 pages.
 Since this paper counts as the Barnard Senior Research Project, students who take the seminar at Columbia must be sure they fulfill the 20-page requirement, regardless of what their particular professor requires of other students.
 These students must hand in the final version of their paper to the Barnard Major Advisor in addition to their Columbia professor.

-Please do not rely on the Barnard online catalogue for the section number and time schedule of courses on any given semester.
-While the catalogue contains course descriptions, the Directory of Classes contains the most up-to-date section information.
+Please do not rely on the Barnard online catalog for the section number and time schedule of courses on any given semester.
+While the catalog contains course descriptions, the Directory of Classes contains the most up-to-date section information.